urbanjost/M_starpac/README.md

              for k = 2, ..., NPAR will be interpreted as an input error.

  VCV     <-- The matrix of dimension at least NPARE by NPARE that  contains the
-             variance-covariance matrix of the estimated parameters, approxima- ted  as designated by argument IVAPRX.
-The parameters  which are held fixed [see argument IFIXED] are not included in the variance- covariance matrix.
+             variance-covariance matrix of the estimated parameters,
+	     approximated as designated by argument IVAPRX.
+The parameters which are held fixed [see argument IFIXED] are not included in the variance-covariance matrix.

              The approximation of the variance-covariance matrix is based  on a linearization of the  model in  the neighborhood of  the solution;